Manchester Physical Therapist Assisting Schools

 Mount Wachusett Community College

 The physical therapy assistant program has a selective admissions program, meaning space is limited so admission is competitive.
 Applicants must pass an admissions test and demonstrate proficiency in science, math, and English.
-State residents are granted admission priority.
+Although the program is located in MA, it prepares students to pursue national licensure and practice in their home state.

 Associate in Science in Physical Therapy Assistant